tiberlab/tibercad/manual/Sphinx/Complete/modules/Dsc.rst

 |

 where the electron rate :math:`k_{e}` is the recombination rate constant.
-The recombination rate constant depends if traps are present or not within Multi-trapping model.
+The recombination rate constant depends on  whether traps are present or not within Multi-trapping model.
 It looks like:

 .. math::